knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 Not very long after falling down this rabbit hole, I started college again.
 Thankfully, I hadn't put college off for *too* long.
 I just took some small breaks that let me breathe and realign, so a lot of what I learned stayed with me and allowed me to continue building from what I already knew.
 I still have some strong feelings about college, but that's a blog post for another day.

 ## The Present
 As I'm writing this, it is 8:43 pm, January 1, 2024.
 I work full-time in banking, I'm finishing up my degree at WGU (& searching for internships), freelancing and working on anything that I can in any spare time that I have.
-The road has been anything but smooth but I'm thankful for it and excited to continue learning and exploring new opportunities in software.
+The road has been anything but smooth but I'm thankful for it and excited to continue learning, sharing, and exploring new opportunities in software.

 ##